 The development and use of materials for specific purposes is an important human endeavour.
-In this unit students investigate the chemical properties of a range of materials from metals and salts to polymers and nanomaterials.
+In this unit students investigate the chemical structures and properties of a range of materials, including covalent compounds, metals, ionic compounds and polymers.
+They are introduced to ways that chemical quantities are measured.
+They consider how manufacturing innovations lead to more sustainable products being produced for society using renewable raw materials and a transition from a linear economy towards a circular economy.